ptica/linkchecker_highlight/README.txt

+this is a clone of https://www.drupal.org/sandbox/caesius/1801408 with following fixes:
+[x] - tilda causes no problems
+[x] - trailing slashes are normalized
+[x] - operate on data-href attribute where a normalized url is stored by ...

 The Linkchecker Highlight module will highlight links determined to be broken by the Linkchecker module so that broken links can be easily found in large blocks of text.
 A user must have the "View highlighted broken links" permission